PraneethJain/c-the-point/examples/main.typ

 == The unintuitive syntax of C

-The first unintuitive thing in C, is that the type of a variable is written _before_ the name of the variable.
-So, C insists that we write `int x` instead of the more intuitive `x int`.
+C insists that we write `int x` instead of the more intuitive `x int`.
 It gets worse when we have pointers.
 So, `int *p` looks strange when compared to `p *int`.
-One way to think of the type declaration for `p` is to consider navigating from `p` on a `*` and ending up at `int`.
-This idea of navigation is central to the model we present but C's syntax doesn't quite align with this model of thinking.
+One way to think of the type declaration for `p` is to consider navigating from `p` on a `*` and end up at `int`.
+This idea of navigation is central to the model we present but C's syntax doesn't quite align with this model of thinking if we are used to reading things from left to right (which is the case with many Indo-European languages, but not scripts for Arabic, Persian, Urdu and Hebrew).

 == Traditional Box and pointer models of C

 Before we introduce the new model, let us consider one of the most common mental models employed by students of C programming.
 It is called the _box and pointer_ model.
 In this model, boxes are memory locations and the boxes contain values.

-Unfortunately, the box and pointer diagram fails to capture adequate information to yield an unambiguous answer.
-Here's an example, the C statement `int x = 5` is represented as the box diagram
+=== Example 1: Conflating a variable with its address Consider the the C statement `int x = 5` is represented as the box diagram

 #diagram(
   spacing: 5em,